Stop Giving Jake and Logan Paul Money

-Jake Paul's most recent fight against Ben Askren aired on the network, a celebrity event, through and through, featuring high profile guests and performances by Saweetie, Major Lazer, Diplo, Justin Bieber, and more.
+When Jake Paul's fight against Ben Askren aired on the network, it was a celebrity event, through and through, featuring high profile guests and performances by Saweetie, Major Lazer, Diplo, Justin Bieber, and more.
 The fight was a victory for Paul after a first-round KO.
 Despite his win, boxing fans were not impressed — mostly for Paul's lack of elegance, perferring brute strength and bravado, and his lack of respect for the sport.

 Professional boxing fans have been lamenting that this is what the sport has come to, and the rest of us keep lamenting that we have to hear about the Pauls almost incessantly from every angle.

 Local hero, Pete Davidson, was at the event as a commentator and interviewer, imbuing the event with his unrestrained disdain for the entire spectacle — especially when it came to his commentary on Jake Paul.

 "They both suck, but at least somebody is going to get hurt," Davidson, the voice of the people, said in a pre-show interview.

 Pete Davidson reporting from the Jake Paul vs Ben Askren stream has me WEAK 😂💀 https://t.co/fXtxw1zO19— KlaytnPX (@KlaytnPX) 1618711577.0